I en annan del av Köping

-I en annan del av Köping (Elsewhere in Köping) is a Swedish documentary television series which began broadcasting in 2007 on TV4.
+I en annan del av Köping (literal translation: "In another part of Köping" or "In a different part of Köping") is a Swedish documentary television series which began broadcasting in 2007 on TV4.
 The series depicts the daily lives of people with learning disabilities in Köping, Sweden, and has been described as one of Sweden's most popular programs.

 The people documented in the series are Linda Hammar, Torbjörn Jonsson (Tobbe), Mikael Wiseby (Micke) and Mats Halvarsson.
 Linda Hammar is the sister of Filip Hammar, the show's creator.